LIVING IN LIGHT AND COLOUR

 Real Academia de Bellas Artes, Madrid.

-Since 2000 studio in Tutzing
+Since 2000 she lives and works in Tutzing

 THOUGHTS ABOUT MY PAINTINGS